mwanchap/VeloCloud-API-Dump/README.md

 # VeloCloud-API-Dump
 Uses VeloCloud's API to dump out a bunch of CSVs containing all the edge/app/device usage data.

+## Powershell version

+Advantage of this version is you just need access to VeloCloud, and don't need to ask them to provide their weirdly-confidential Python client library.

+Usage:
+ - Get a computer and install Windows 8-10 on it
+ - Clone this repository and edit Export-VeloCloudData.ps1
+ - Update the $base_url variable with the domain of your VeloCloud instance, your username and password
+ - Execute Export-VeloCloudData.ps1
+   - If you get an error like "running scripts is disabled on this system" you'll need to enable execution first with `Set-ExecutionPolicy Bypass -Scope Process`
+ - Wait for it to run, CSV output will be in a /Output folder in the same location as the script
+ - That's it, you're done

+## Python version

 Usage:
  - Get a computer and install Python 3 on it
  - Download and unzip the VeloCloud API stuff somewhere (it's confidential so I can't include it)